 We partner with teachers and students to improve the quality of our reading hub through inquiry-based collaborations.
 We contribute to the lifelong learning process by giving our readers a stimulating reading and research environment.
 Our Library comes equipped with resources which are useful for research.
-We promote and support the development of the Transdisciplinary Themes, International Mindedness and Learner Profile attributes by exposing our learner - collaborators to various authors and languages.
+We promote and support the development of the International Mindedness, ATL skills and Learner Profile attributes by exposing our learner - collaborators to various authors and languages.

-The PYP library currently has approximately 7000 books, with an additional 400 books of teacher resources.
+The library currently has approximately 7000 books, with an additional 400 books of teacher resources.
 The library is populated with fiction, non-fiction, picture books, chapter books, board books, pop-up books, multicultural books, world classics, autobiographies, multilingual books, reference books, encyclopaedia and media that are accessible to all students and staff.
-As of now, we have collections in four languages, English, Hindi, Tamil and German.
-We intend on adding Spanish books in the near future.
-We are also due to receive German literary works soon for our language reading nook in the library.
+As of now, we have collections in four languages, English, Hindi, Tamil, Spanish and German.